 Anna Paddock and Patrick Anderson formed The Lay Awakes in 2014, and released a self-titled EP in 2015.
 The album was produced by friend and Brooklyn-based producer Jeremy McDonald (Kevin Garrett's Mellow Drama, The Welcome Wagon's A Work Of Love In Progress and Light Up The Stairs).

 The duo recently finished a new album.
-The 10-song LP was produced again by McDonald, and is set for release in early 2018.
+The 10-song LP was produced again by McDonald, and is set for release in the spring of 2018.

 In early August of 2009, during the heart of the wedding season, Patrick pulled his blue truck into the driveway of a lakeside cabin in Saskatchewan.
 It had been a long trip from Vancouver, but whatever a best man must do, he does.
 Patrick’s best friend Ryan, the groom, had also asked him to sing and play guitar during the ceremony, and to pull a band together for the reception.
 It was to be a fun but dutiful, head-table kind of weekend.

 The next evening, family and friends gathered for the rehearsal dinner.
 After the meal, Ryan took the mic to say a few thank you’s, but when it came time to mention the wedding party, he had to pause to look around for his best man.
 He finally spotted Patrick outside the pavilion at the coffee table, talking to a girl.

 Anna had been driving across Canada alone.
 Along the way, she stopped in for the wedding of her former university volleyball coach.
 Ryan not only knew her to be a great setter, but also a classically trained pianist, so he’d asked her to play during the ceremony.
 As she lingered around the edge of the rehearsal party, she spotted the familiar face of an acquaintance who was pouring himself some coffee.
 She walked over and said hello.
 Anna and Patrick began talking.